 E-Assessment, the use of technology to enhance and transform assessment, is very much here and now.
 It is no longer the preserve of the early-adopters, but increasingly mainstream and international.
-Dr Richardson’s keynote will be followed by the announcements of the Award winners of the Best Formative and Best Summative Assessment Projects, which clearly demonstrate that ‘the future is now’.
+Dr Richardson’s keynote was followed by the announcements of the Award winners of the Best Formative and Best Summative Assessment Projects, which clearly demonstrate that ‘the future is now’.
 Those still leading with pen and paper exams should look to the entries to these Awards for inspiration and see a way to move forwards with confidence.

 The event concluded with a fascinating panel discussion.
 Dr Richardson was joined by Helen Claydon, Head of Test Development at ACER UK and two of this year’s Award judges, Jeremy Carter, Consultant and Founder of Advance EdTech Ltd, and Patrick Coates, eAA Board Member, Consultant and Director of International Skills UK.

 Announcing the Award winners of the Most Innovative Use of Technology in Assessment and Best Transformational Project

 Our second event, ‘Celebrating the Champions of Change’ started with a keynote by Rory McCorkle PhD, Senior Vice President of Business Development & Client Success at PSI.